How to Connect Pool Vacuum - Complete Setup Guide

 Steps to hook up pool vacuum?
 First time setup.

-Got a new pool vacuum.
+Staring at pool vacuum options online with my credit card ready, but genuinely wondering if I'm about to blow money on something that'll actually work.
 Need to connect it properly but instructions are confusing.
 What's the right order to attach everything - the head, pole, hose?
 And how do I connect to the skimmer without losing suction?

 Quick Answer